Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-This is the first of a series of articles, each of which will focus on one aspect of Standard Notation for guitarists.
+This is the first of a series of articles, each focusing on one aspect of Standard Notation for guitarists.
 It's not a tutorial on standard music notation.
-It's for those who are learning to sight read standard notation and want to focus on a particular aspect of it that isn't clear or that they need practice in.
-It's assumed that you already understand what the notes are, how long they last and where to find them on the guitar.
+It's for those who are learning to sight-read standard notation and want to focus on a particular aspect of it that isn't clear or that they need practice in.
+It's assumed that you already understand what the notes are, how long they last, and where to find them on the guitar.
 If not, then you can read my 'Basics of Standard Notation' to make sense of all the notes on the music staff.
 The link is at the bottom of this article.

 Time Signatures and Meter

 The subject of this article is simple time signatures.
 Note that 'simple' in this context doesn't mean easy.
 It's referring to time signatures in which the beats are divisible by 2.
 It's used in contrast to so-called compound time signatures in which the beat is divisible by three.

 Simple Time signatures show two things:

-1. The top number shows the meter of the music - i.e., how the beat of the music is grouped in twos, threes or fours.
+- The top number shows the meter of the music - i.e., how the beat of the music is grouped in twos, threes, or fours.
 Every bar will contain the number of beats indicated by the time signature's top number.
-Other top numbers, such as fives are possible but much rarer.
-Pink Floyd's 'Money' is an example of a 7-time meter, i.e., beats grouped in sevens.
-7 beats per bar
+Other top numbers, such as fives, are possible but much rarer.
+Pink Floyd's 'Money' is an example of a 7-time meter, i.e., beats grouped in seven and seven beats per bar.